MLBZ521/AZTEC/README.md

-**A**utomated **Z**ero **T**ouch **E**nrollment **C**onfigurator
+# **A**utomated **Z**ero **T**ouch **E**nrollment **C**onfigurator
 ======

-AZTEC utilizes the Apple Configurator Command Line Tools (`cfgutil`) to automate the provisioning process of Apple Devices.
+AZTEC utilizes the Apple Configurator Automation Tools (`cfgutil`) to automate the provisioning process of Apple Devices.

 ## About

 AZTEC is a Python3 application that utilizes `cfgutil` to execute workflows when a device is connected (attached) or disconnected (detached) from a Mac.
 This process was written to be able to quickly provision large batches (hundreds) of devices in a short amount of time.
 Apple Configurator, as of July 2020, is limited to 64 devices connected at one time, I do not know if `cfgutil` has the same limitation, but you'll also be limited to the power requirements of each device and each hub on each USB port of the host Mac.

 While Apple and every MDM vendor boast "Zero Touch Enrollment," that's technically mis-leading.
 Yes, it does _now_ exist with macOS 11+ on Macs and Apple TVs, however, on devices running iOS/iPadOS, this not the case.
 A human has to connect the device to the internet and complete the Setup Assistant.
-The Apple Configurator CLI Tools provide a method get this experience.
+The Apple Configurator Automation Tools provide a method get this experience.

 There are a few other tools out there that do something similar; mainly, AZTEC differs by being simple -- it doesn't try to configure the device, instead AZTEC attempts to provide a zero touch method to wipe and perform an Automated Device Enrollment while being MDM agnostic.
 So all the MDM admin has to do is configure the MDM side with how the device should be setup (enrollment settings, Configuration Profiles, VPP Apps, etc.) and AZTEC will essentially "push the buttons" for the admin during Setup Assistant.